PHYS 2P51

 |

-Both attending the lab/research skills sessions and submitting the assigned work is required to complete a lab/research skills item.
+Both attending the lab/tutorial sessions and submitting the assigned work is required to complete a lab/tutorial.
+Due dates will depend

 This is an approximate list .
 As the course progresses, some of topics